Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Combine lemon juice, poppy seeds, dried thyme, honey, and salt in a small bowl or airtight container.
-Then, whisk in the olive oil to emulsify.
-Store the leftover dressing in a container for one week.
+Step 2: Combine lemon juice, lemon zest, poppy seeds, dried thyme, honey, and salt in a small bowl or glass jar.
+Add the olive oil and whisk or shake to emulsify.

-Step 2: Add the beets, fresh cucumber slices, and dill and to a large salad bowl.
-Drizzle 2-3 tablespoons of dressing over the top and gently stir to combine.
-Garnish with toasted walnuts to serve.
+Step 3: Mix the cucumber slices and fresh dill in a large salad bowl.
+Drizzle 2-3 tablespoons of dressing over the top and combine.
+Nestle the beats into the salad and garnish with the toasted walnuts.

 Expert Tips

-• Wear gloves if you don’t want your fingers to turn bright pink as you cut the beetroots.
+• Beware of the beets.
+Wear gloves if you don’t want your fingers to turn bright pink while you prepare the beetroots.

 Serving Suggestions